Binance USD Price Tops $1.00 on Major Exchanges (BUSD)

-Binance USD (BUSD) traded 0.2% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on January 2nd.
-Binance USD has a market cap of $1.01 billion and $58.55 million worth of Binance USD was traded on exchanges in the last 24 hours.
-One Binance USD token can currently be bought for $1.00 or 0.00002211 BTC on major exchanges.
-During the last week, Binance USD has traded up 0% against the U.S. dollar.
+Binance USD (BUSD) traded 0.1% higher against the dollar during the twenty-four hour period ending at 19:00 PM ET on January 6th.
+Binance USD has a total market capitalization of $926.62 million and approximately $54.15 million worth of Binance USD was traded on exchanges in the last day.
+One Binance USD token can currently be purchased for $1.00 or 0.00002276 BTC on popular cryptocurrency exchanges.
+In the last week, Binance USD has traded 0.1% higher against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.